ljwagerfield/ljwagerfield.github.io/customer-validation.md

 -   Just enough for customer to visualise solution.

+-   Every bit of functionality must be targeted to increasing a specific metric.

 ## Step 4: Solution interviews

 >   No matter what comes of testing the MVP, you will not give up hope.